The topic of my little posting today will be quite banal. It is Europe. Are you familiar with limericks of Edward Lear? Here is one:

 Let me go, one by one, through the three parts of European personality.

 Policy-makers with their choices and dilemmas constitute the European ego.
 This part of our personality is realistic, perfectly aware of the following inconvenient truths:

 - [Fact no. 1] As Belgians, Swedes or Slovaks in the wider world, united we stand, divided we fall.
-European countries are too small a fry to be players at global level.
+European countries are too small a fry to be players at the global level.

 - [Fact no. 4] EU institutions are partly dysfunctional because this is how they were deliberately designed – to be helpless in the face of governments.

-The ego is also the weakest part of identity of our countries.
+The ego is also the weakest part of the identity of our countries.
 It tries to negotiate and conciliate among the external world, id, and superego, but ultimately it is dominated by the id and superego.

 The European id is the bundle of instincts aimed at getting pleasure and avoiding pain.
 It lives for its own sake.
 This is the spoiled brat in our self – it is selfish and pleasure-seeking, nationalistic and pandering to primitive moods, antisocial but populist.